-Impact management is working to improve your organization’s effect on the well-being of people and the planet.
+Impact accounting and management is about improving your organization’s effect on the well-being of people and the planet.

 The core process is:

 1. Measure your impact.
-Consider your stakeholders.
-Who and what is significantly affected by your business.
-Measure what changes occur and the importance of those changes for stakeholders or to those who have deep knowledge of the issues at play.
+Consider who and what is significantly affected by your business.
+Measure what changes occur and the importance of those changes for these parties, or in the view of those who have deep knowledge of the issues at play.

 This process — a new business discipline, really — is impact management.